 The Implicit Association Tests in addition to race assess automatic (implicit) preferences regarding weight, gender, sexuality, age, disability, skin-tone, etc.

-National Plan for Action works is to increase the effectiveness of programs that target the elimination of health disparities through the coordination of partners, leaders, and stakeholders committed to action.
+National Partnership for Action to End Health Disparities works is to increase the effectiveness of programs that target the elimination of health disparities through the coordination of partners, leaders, and stakeholders committed to action.

 The Office of Minority Health is dedicated to improving the health of racial and ethnic minority populations through the development of health policies and programs that will help eliminate health disparities.